Brenan Park: Facilities

+The park's playing field with the Sydney skyline in the background.

 The park features six tennis courts, nine soccer fields (six which are full-sized), three cricket pitches, baseball and softball diamonds, three children's playgrounds, picnic areas (with barbeque), an outdoor gym and a 2 km walking track (shared with cycling) that circuits the park.
 The park has open space which can be used for kiting and other activities when they are not being used for sport.

 The park is floodlit and can be used at nights.
 Amenity blocks include a community hall, toilet facilities, kiosks and change rooms.
 The sports fields and the community hall are hired to a number of community groups, schools and clubs.
 The community hall was used for COVID-19 testing in 2020.

 Clubs

 The sports fields are hired by these sporting groups: